Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 Anyone who carries an Epi-Pen or has experienced an allergic reaction so serious that it made them unconscious or faint should mention this when they receive the vaccine.
 Right now, people who have had a serious allergic reaction (like anaphylaxis) to anything are being asked to stay in the vaccination location for about a half an hour after receiving the vaccine, with someone trained to care for serious allergic reactions watching them.

-The reports of Bell’s palsy (which affects the nerves of the face and is not the same as cerebral palsy) are being investigated.
-But the number of cases among vaccinated people was about what might occur naturally in the general population.
+Nerve-related issues: Early reports of Bell’s palsy (which affects the nerves of the face and is not the same as cerebral palsy) and Guillan-Barre Syndrome in vaccinated people were investigated.
+The number of cases among vaccinated people was about what might occur naturally in the general population.

-Long-term problems: No one has had the vaccine in their body for more than eight months (as of late December 2020), so the honest answer is we don’t know yet if these vaccines cause long-term problems.
+Long-term problems: No one has had the vaccine in their body for more than about a year (as of spring 2021), so the honest answer is we don’t know yet if these vaccines cause long-term problems.
 Only time and accurate tracking will tell for sure; scientists have to look for unusual patterns of disease in groups of vaccinated people.

 That’s why everyone who gets vaccinated is being encouraged to track and report any symptoms they may feel in the short and long term, and to tell their health provider.

 Health officials are already watching out for any patterns of problems that are out of the ordinary.
-So far, they have not seen any.
+So far, they have not seen any beyond the short-term isses mentioned above.
 But the scrutiny on these vaccines, and the fact that there are many more varieties of the COVID-19 vaccine now being tested, mean that we would have an early warning and alternatives.

 Meanwhile, the threat of COVID-19 is very real right now.
-It is killing thousands of Americans every day, and leaving many others with lasting symptoms and disability from the disease.
+It is killing hundreds of Americans every day, and leaving many others with lasting symptoms and disability from the disease.

 Myth and fears: All of these things, and more, have been mentioned in claims that we’ve seen on the internet, or heard about from people who contacted us.
 People who hear these claims may be worried about health effects, being tracked wherever they go, or even faith-related problems.

 The bottom line: The first two vaccines to reach the market contain only snippets of genetic material, salt, sugar and fat.
-The other vaccines being developed will contain weakened or inactive forms of “common cold” viruses, and substances commonly found in many vaccines.
+The other vaccines contain weakened or inactive forms of “common cold” viruses, called adenoviruses, and substances commonly found in many vaccines.
+You can find the full list of ingredients for the Pfizer, Moderna and Johnson & Johnson vaccines at these links; there is also information for people who have allergies to polyethylene glycol, an ingredient in the mRNA vaccines, or polysorbate-80, an ingredient in the adenovirus vaccines.

 What about metals?
 The most common uses of metals in vaccines are in substances called preservatives and adjuvants.
 The first two COVID-19 vaccines don’t have preservatives, which is why they must stay frozen until they are thawed for injection.
 They also don’t contain additives called adjuvants that have been used in other vaccines to help them work better.